 Everything about this story is wonderful.
 The pace, the writing, the premise, the atmosphere and the very small cast of characters.
 The great stage illusionist Xanthe asks Banner to come and observe an ancient illusion he is reworking for his new show.
 Vanishing from ‘The Chinese Cabinet’, a three walled cabinet with a curtain up front, will be performed on the very same stage that it was attempted the last time many years ago with sinister consequences.
 The rundown theatre has been closed since that day, and all the rusted doors remain locked and chained on the inside.
 Banner sits in the audience, Xanthe is on stage and his daughter Konstanz, who acts as assistant for the trick, pulls the curtain across and stands 10 feet away.
 After an uncomfortable gap of silence, Banner runs up to pull the curtain back and Xanthe has been strangled to death.
 Some clever time changes and the use of an older impossible crime to draw the threads together is delicious.
 Some of you with specific knowledge about stage illusions may see through the solution, but its great nevertheless.
 My favourite of the collection.

-A nice way to conclude part one – join me next week for the second half of the collection including much more locked room madness and an afterword written by impossible crime extraordinaire Ed Hoch.
+A nice way to conclude part one – join me next post for the second half of the collection including much more locked room madness and an afterword written by impossible crime extraordinaire Ed Hoch.